ppalkar/ppalkar.github.io/_pages/about.md

   more_info: >
     <p>VA-11 Block 5A</p>
     <p>IIT Delhi, Hauz Khas</p>
-    <p>New Delhi, Delhi 110016</p>
+    <p>New Delhi, Delhi 110016, India</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor in the Industrial Engineering and Operations Research group.
-I work on theory, algorithms, software and applications of Optimization.
+I am an Assistant Professor in the Industrial Engineering and Operations Research (IEOR) group in the <a href="http://mech.iitd.ac.in/">Department of Mechanical Engineering</a> at <a href="https://home.iitd.ac.in/">Indian Institute of Technology Delhi</a>.
+I work on theory, algorithms, software, and applications of Optimization.
 I also work on Algorithmic Game Theory and AI/ML.

 I am an Assistant Professor in the Industrial Engineering and Operations Research (IEOR) group in the Department of Mechanical Engineering at IIT Delhi (since December 2022).
-My Master's and PhD thesis involved modelling and solving Discrete Optimization problems, in particular, using Parallel Computing Techniques to Accelerate Mixed Integer Nonlinear Programming Algorithms.
+My Master's and PhD theses involved modelling and solving Discrete Optimization problems, in particular, using Parallel Computing Techniques to Accelerate Mixed Integer Nonlinear Programming Algorithms.
 I was a Postdoctoral Researcher at the University of Augsburg in Germany for about two years after my PhD, where I worked on the Computation of Nash Equilibrium in Dynamic Traffic Assignment and other similar problems in Algorithmic Game Theory.

 Earlier, I worked at Tata Steel for about 3.5 years after my M.Tech., on various Process Modelling and Optimization problems, particularly Production Planning, Transportation, Machine Scheduling, and Cutting-and-Packing problems in the long products segment of steel.